arshyasharifian/Iowa_Housing_Prices/README.md

 > jupyter notebook

 This should automatically open your jupyter notebook in your default browser at the location of localhost:8888.
-If you don't see this then follow [these instructions to install and configure your notebook].
+If you don't see this then follow [these instructions to install and configure your notebook] (https://jupyter.org/install).

 ###### note: jupyter lab is the upgraded jupyter notebook, and you might want to try to install and configure jupyter lab instead of jupyter notebook but up to you.